DrGao93/job-search/README.md

 `site:jobs.lever.co backend engineer -intitle:senior -intitle:sr`
 `site:jobvite.com fullstack engineer -intitle:senior -intitle:sr`
 `site:jobvite.com backend engineer -intitle:senior -intitle:sr`
-- Next, it will then perform a google search for the first combination
+- Next, it will perform a google search for the first combination
+> Warning: Google does tend to detect these automated searches and may show a captcha page before showing search results.
+If this happens, the script will pause execution until you clear the captcha.
+When the captcha is cleared, google proceed to perform the search you requested and the script continues execution as normal.
 - Next, it will extract all 10 links from the google search results page
 - Next, it will open one result from the 10 links and open it in a new tab for you
 - If this job application page is invalie (and the script can detect it), it will close the job page and mark it in the database as an unavailable job page.